restics/asuclasssniper/README.md

 ## Getting Started
 ### Prerequisites
+  * These install instructions were written to work with linux, but if you tweak a few things you can make it work with windows

   This app requires pip, selenium, and python 3.9, which can be installed with:
   * pip
     ```sudo apt install python3```